Ruins of a Biblical city. This site may have been Ramathaim Zophim – the home city and place of burial of prophet Samuel.

 (g) Water reservoir

-A large water reservoir, dated to the Biblical period, is located at the foothill of the eastern hill.
+A large water reservoir, dated to the Biblical period, is located at the foothill of the eastern hill, just below the city wall.
 Its sizes are 12m wide by 13.5m long, and is 4m high.
 It can store, together with the tunnel, 400 cubic meters of water.

 This photo shows the inner side of the reservoir, as viewed from the current wide entrance on the south western side.
 According to the clues found here, the reservoir underwent several phases of construction.